darint00/informix-misc/README.md

 * #### listener.mqtt

-    Program examples to insert into the Informix database using the MQTT Wire Listener.
-Python and Node examples to insert into **Timeseries**.
+    Example programs to insert into the Informix database using the MQTT Wire Listener.
+A Python and Node.js program that inserts into **Timeseries** or **Relational** or a **Collection**.

+    Also included is a Node.js to insert a **binary picture** into a bson in a Relational table.

 * #### web